Hyperuniform random measures, transport and rigidity: Perturbed lattices are hyperuniform point processes

 \begin{theorem}[\cite{DFHL}] Assume $ \mathbf E \|U_{ k}\|^{ 2}<\infty $.
 Then \begin{itemize} \item In dimension $ d = 1$, $ \sup_{ R} \textrm{Var}\left(\Z^{d, \mathsf U}(B_{ R})\right)<\infty $, i.e. $ \Z^{d, \mathsf U}$ is {\it Class 1} hyperuniform. \item In dimension $ d = 2$, $ \Z^{d, \mathsf U}$ is hyperuniform, but the variance decay can be arbitrarily slow. \item In dimension $ d \geqslant 3$, for every $ \varepsilon >0,$ there exists a stationary field $ \mathsf U$ with $ \|U_{ \k}\|<\varepsilon $ a.s. and $ R^{ -d} \textrm{Var}\left(\Z^{d, \mathsf U}(B_{ R})\right)\to \infty .$ \end{itemize}

-\end{theorem} \cite{DFHL} also give counter-examples showing that these results are sharp in general.
+\end{theorem} \cite{DFHL} also givew counter-examples showing that these results are sharp in general.
 The general idea is still that the more the perturbation is statistically disordered (extreme disorder being the independence), the more it has the chance to maintain the underlying lattice structure, but also the less likely is the obtained point process to be mixing.
 In some sense the mixing properties of $ \mathsf U$ and $ \P$ go in reverse directions.
 This is confirmed by the results of \cite{Flimmel,KLLY}, which ensures that hyperuniformity is maintained in any dimension as long as the perturbating field $ \mathsf U$ is sufficiently mixing.
 Flimmel \cite[Theorem 2]{Flimmel} uses the $ \alpha $-mixing coefficients, for $ \mathsf U$ a stationary field over $ \mathbb{Z} ^{ d}$, Klatt et al. \cite[Th.
 5.5]{KLLY} introduce in the flavor of $ \beta $-mixing, with $ \mathbf P _{ X}$ the law of $ X,$

-\begin{theorem} If $\sum_{\m} \alpha (\|\m\|)<\infty $ or $ \sum_{\m}\beta (\m)<\infty $, then $ \Z^{ d, \mathsf U}$ is hyperuniform. \end{theorem} \cite{Flimmel} contains a stronger version under some moment assumptions, and \cite{KLLY} actually considers any stationary random measure (not only point processes), and any kind of perturbation, as long as stationarity is in order. \begin{longversion}{}{matched lattices}
+\begin{theorem} If $\sum_{\m} \alpha (\|\m\|)<\infty $ or $ \sum_{\m}\beta (\m)<\infty $, then $ \Z^{ d, \mathsf U}$ is hyperuniform. \end{theorem} \cite{Flimmel} contains a stronger version under some moment assumptions, and \cite{KLLY} actually considers any stationary random measure (not only point processes), and any kind of perturbation, as long as stationarity is in order.
+Those results were generalised in the recent work \cite{LotzKlatt}.